fbpx

 Statute of Limitations for Filing a Claim Under FELA

-Injured railroad worker must file a claim under FELA within a three-year period.
-In case the worker fails to initiate the claim before the mentioned deadline, his case will be dismissed as a matter of federal law.
+Workers must file a claim under FELA within a three-year period.
+In case the worker fails to initiate the claim before the mentioned deadline, there will be a case dismissal under federal law.

-Injured railroad workers are entitled to get compensation for their noneconomic losses, including pain and suffering.
+FELA allows injured workers to get full compensation for caused damages.
+This is one of the main differences between standard workers’ compensation claims and FELA claims.
+Workers are not at limit to seeking compensation for a part of lost wages and medical benefits.
+Workers with an injury have the right to compensate for their noneconomic losses, including pain and suffering.
 Federal Employers Liability Act covers injuries due to asbestos exposure, as well as cumulative trauma injuries and repetitive stress.

-Additionally, FELA cases have played an important role in establishing the precedent for many tort law issues, such as damages allocation and standards for employee safety and working conditions.
+Additionally, FELA cases have played an important role in establishing the precedent for many tort law issues.
+For instance, such as damages allocation and standards for employee safety and working conditions.
 Are you in need of additional information?
-Our employment law attorney at KAASS Law would be happy to help.
+Our employment law attorney at KAASS LAW would be happy to help.
 Get in touch with us now at (310) 943-1171 now!

 Leave a Reply